-We deliver our deluxe porta potty thoroughly steam-cleaned and placed in the most accessible location on-site.
+We deliver our handicap accessible porta potty thoroughly steam-cleaned and placed in the most accessible location.
 Our team of professional cleaners comes to service or maintain it routinely depending on the size of the crowd and the duration of rent.
 Once your rental period ends our friendly team will come and retrieve the toilet from your site.

 - Nelson Williams